Protect your iPhone from threats

 You can store many files, photos, and documents in your Android device’s Downloads folder.
 Sometimes they are downloaded automatically.
 Most of us rarely look in the Download folder, which means a lot of storage space is needlessly consumed.
-You might be shocked at how many items and GBytes of internal memory could be completely wasted.
+You might be shocked at how many items and gigabytes of internal memory could be completely wasted.

 Here’s how to clear out your Downloads folder:

 Open up the Apps folder on your phone.
 From here, find the My Files or any other file-explorer app.

-Tap and hold the downloaded files, such as photos or APK files, which you no longer need.
+Tap and hold the downloaded files, such as photos or APK files that you no longer need.

 Wipe them off your phone using the Delete button.

 As mentioned above, you can go through this cleaning ritual manually or you can let a housekeeping app do it all for you.
 Enter Avast Cleanup for Android.
 This free tool combs through your phone, top to bottom.
-It clears out cache files, wasteful folders, and unused apps from your phones built-in data storage as well as removing app hogs from your phones memory (RAM).
+It clears out cache files, wasteful folders, and unused apps from your phone's built-in data storage.
+It also removes app hogs from your phone's memory (RAM).
 Here’s how it works:

 Download Avast Cleaner for Android and launch the app.